Funding arrangements for your study level

 Join our Money Ready for NTU workshops

 Money Ready for NTU is a free online workshop designed to help you prepare for student life with confidence.
-Run by NTU’s Student Money Team, this session is all about giving you the essential info (and some handy tips) to make your money go further.
+Run by NTU’s Student Money Team, this session is all about giving you the essential info and handy tips to make your money go further.

 Choose a session that suits you: